SabaLab/diffEnrich/README.md

 </table>

-### Step 2: Perform individual enrichment analysis
+### Step 2: Perform enrichment analysis of individual gene sets

-In this step we will use the *pathEnrich* function to identify KEGG pathways that are enriched (i.e. over-represented) based on two gene lists of interest.
-The ENTREZ gene IDs.
+In this step we will use the *pathEnrich* function to identify KEGG pathways that are enriched (i.e. over-represented) based on a gene list of interest.
 User gene lists must also be character vectors and be formatted as ENTREZ gene IDs.
-The *clusterProfiler* offers a nice function (*bitr*) that maps gene symbols and Ensembl IDs to ENTREZ gene IDs, and an example can be seen in their [vignette](https://yulab-smu.github.io/clusterProfiler-book/chapter5.html#supported-organisms).
+The *clusterProfiler* package offers a nice function (*bitr*) that maps gene symbols and Ensembl IDs to ENTREZ gene IDs, and an example can be seen in their [vignette](https://yulab-smu.github.io/clusterProfiler-book/chapter5.html#supported-organisms).

 ``` r